-Every effort is made by the school to schedule international trips during spring break or over the summer.
+Due to the Covid-19 pandemic all trips abroad have been suspended for the 2020-2021 school year and until further notice.
+For years other than 2020-2021, every effort is made by the school to schedule international trips during spring break or over the summer.
 However, students participating in school-sponsored trips abroad that will require missing classes are expected to complete a pre-trip checklist and submit copies to the trip sponsor and their advisor prior to departure.
 Checklists may be obtained from the dean of students.
 The school reserves the right to deny a student's participation in any school-sponsored trip abroad for significant academic or social concerns.